RinLovesYou/Flipnote-Encoder/README.md

 # Flipnote-Signer
 Shitty C# console application that runs a bunch of console commands to sign fipnotes

-Install python 3, ffmpeg and imagemagick before running this.
+Install ffmpeg and imagemagick before running this.

 try running ppmSignature.py yourself first, there might be an error that you're missing a dependency, you can install that using pip or npm i think